NVIDIA/aistore/docs/etl.md

 e.g. [ETL to calculate MD5 of an object](https://github.com/NVIDIA/aistore/blob/main/python/examples/ais-etl/etl_md5_io.py), [ETL to transform images using torchvision](https://github.com/NVIDIA/aistore/blob/main/python/examples/ais-etl/etl_torchvision_io.py)

+For a detailed step-by-step tutorial on *init code* requests, please see [Python SDK ETL Tutorial](https://github.com/NVIDIA/aistore/blob/main/python/examples/sdk/sdk-etl-tutorial.ipynb) and [Python SDK ETL Examples](https://github.com/NVIDIA/aistore/tree/main/python/examples/ais-etl).

 ### Runtimes

-AIS-ETL provides several *runtimes* out of the box.
+AIS-ETL provides several *runtimes* out of the box for the *init code* request.
 Each *runtime* determines the programming language of your custom `transform` function and the set of pre-installed packages and tools that your `transform` can utilize.

 Currently, the following runtimes are supported: